dack8484/alBha/README.md

 ![Screenshot 2021-07-28 140410](https://user-images.githubusercontent.com/55664712/127395677-d2ab2b46-f750-45d8-a1e8-43542dfe2e73.png)

-build guide: shove some diodes in there, black bar towards the square pad, shove a pro micro in, matching the tx pin with the square pad, then add some switches and you're done!
-What's next?
-Uhhhhhh...

-oh yeah and P.S. if you know where to get a 3u 🅱 key, please let me know, currently looking to use DSA 🅱 on this but i can't find a 3u one
+P.S. if you know where to get a 3u 🅱 key, please let me know, currently looking to use DSA 🅱 on this but i can't find a 3u one